gjassoah/fd-conferences/content/events/2024-01-24-CLAN_Glasgow.md

 +++
-title = "Clusters and their Applications in the North (CLAN)" warning = "POSTPONED" date = 2024-01-24 enddate = 2024-01-24
-dates = "January 24, 2024"
+title = "Clusters and their Applications in the North (CLAN)" warning = "POSTPONED" note = "Postponed due to travel disruption caused by Storm Jocelyn: new date to follow shortly" date = 2024-01-24 enddate = 2024-01-24 dates = "January 24, 2024"